 An overall total of 120 smallholder farms in the agricultural communities of Borgou and Alibori will benefit from the project either to install a biodigester at their farm, or to receive support to either source or sell organic fertilisers from biodigesters already in place.
 The project will aim at showing that the biodigesters can be financially viable through the sale of bioslurry – farms will use some for their own crops and sell the rest – training will help farmers perceive the agronomic and market potential of compost.
 Energy 4 Impact, together with its partner SNV Netherlands Development Organisation, will put a robust monitoring and evaluation system in place to monitor key performance indicators.

 The anticipated benefits of this programme are wide-ranging.
 Not only will the roll-out of biodigesters help counteract deforestation caused by burning firewood, the programme will increase soil fertility through the use of organic fertilizers in rural areas.
 Higher agricultural yields will lead to a projected 20% increase in farmer income – and proving a viable market will boost rural livelihoods and employment.
 As biogas will provide domestic fuel for farming families, the programme will also alleviate the harmful health impacts of smoke emissions as well as lessen the burden of collecting firewood on women and children.

 says Marie Dahllöf, Secretary General of the Swedish Postcode Foundation.

 By demonstrating more efficient and sustainable market-based mechanisms for biodigester technology, the programme will assist the government of Benin with expanding the implementation of the National Biogas Program.
-Findings from the programme will lead to a proposal by Energy 4 Impact for scaling biodigester uptake.
+Findings from the programme will lead to a proposal by Energy 4 Impact and SNV for scaling biodigester uptake.
 As the government estimates there is national capacity for at least 150,000 biodigesters, biogas has the potential to become a huge growth sector for clean energy in Benin.